EuPN Principles & Structure

 Europe urges permaculture to scale up!
 To respond to this we need to organise more, share our learning and challenges, and work together as a whole Network.

-We recognise that this is complex, and that we are learning as we go, so these principles and proposals, are fully reviewed every two years.
+We recognise that this is complex, and that we are learning as we go, so we suggest that these principles and proposals, if adopted, are fully reviewed every two years.

 Three important principles are suggested as the foundation for this proposal:

-Free agreements.
+- Free agreements.
 Shared protocols, agreements, contracts, procedures and standards can nonetheless become almost universally adopted across the European Permaculture Network.
-Proposals developed at the EuPC, by working groups of the EuPN and by its council can be incorporated by each sovereign body into their own rules, operations and procedures by their own free agreement.
+Proposals developed by the General Circle (during online meetings or at the EuPC) or by working groups of the EuPN can be incorporated by each sovereign body into their own rules, operations and procedures by their own free agreement.

-Transparency.
-Lists of which organisations adopt which protocols can be collated and maintained on the EuPC website for transparency and to better understand our common ground.
+- Transparency.
+Lists of which organisations adopt which protocols can be collated and maintained on the EuPN website for transparency and to better understand our common ground.

 Proposal for Structure, Governance and Decision-making